Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-01-01/types.md

 * **apiServerAccessProfile**: [ManagedClusterAPIServerAccessProfile](#managedclusterapiserveraccessprofile): The access profile for managed cluster API server.
 * **autoScalerProfile**: [ManagedClusterPropertiesAutoScalerProfile](#managedclusterpropertiesautoscalerprofile): Parameters to be applied to the cluster-autoscaler when enabled
 * **autoUpgradeProfile**: [ManagedClusterAutoUpgradeProfile](#managedclusterautoupgradeprofile): The auto upgrade configuration.
-* **azureMonitorProfile**: [ManagedClusterAzureMonitorProfile](#managedclusterazuremonitorprofile): Prometheus addon profile for the container service cluster
+* **azureMonitorProfile**: [ManagedClusterAzureMonitorProfile](#managedclusterazuremonitorprofile): Azure Monitor addon profiles for monitoring the managed cluster.
 * **azurePortalFQDN**: string (ReadOnly): The Azure Portal requires certain Cross-Origin Resource Sharing (CORS) headers to be sent in some responses, which Kubernetes APIServer doesn't handle by default.
 This special FQDN supports CORS, allowing the Azure Portal to function properly.
-* **creationData**: [CreationData](#creationdata): CreationData to be used to specify the source Snapshot ID if the cluster will be created/upgraded using a snapshot.
-* **currentKubernetesVersion**: string (ReadOnly): The version of Kubernetes the Managed Cluster is running.
+* **currentKubernetesVersion**: string (ReadOnly): If kubernetesVersion was a fully specified version <major.minor.patch>, this field will be exactly equal to it.
+If kubernetesVersion was <major.minor>, this field will contain the full <major.minor.patch> version being used.
 * **disableLocalAccounts**: bool: If set to true, getting static credentials will be disabled for this cluster.
 This must only be used on Managed Clusters that are AAD enabled.
 For more details see [disable local accounts](https://docs.microsoft.com/azure/aks/managed-aad#disable-local-accounts-preview).
 * **diskEncryptionSetID**: string: This is of the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/diskEncryptionSets/{encryptionSetName}'
 * **dnsPrefix**: string: This cannot be updated once the Managed Cluster has been created.
-* **enableNamespaceResources**: bool: The default value is false.
-It can be enabled/disabled on creation and updating of the managed cluster.
-See [https://aka.ms/NamespaceARMResource](https://aka.ms/NamespaceARMResource) for more details on Namespace as a ARM Resource.
-* **enablePodSecurityPolicy**: bool: (DEPRECATING) Whether to enable Kubernetes pod security policy (preview).
-This feature is set for removal on October 15th, 2020.
-Learn more at aka.ms/aks/azpodpolicy.
+* **enablePodSecurityPolicy**: bool: (DEPRECATED) Whether to enable Kubernetes pod security policy (preview).
+PodSecurityPolicy was deprecated in Kubernetes v1.21, and removed from Kubernetes in v1.25.
+Learn more at https://aka.ms/k8s/psp and https://aka.ms/aks/psp.
 * **enableRBAC**: bool: Whether to enable Kubernetes Role-Based Access Control.
 * **fqdn**: string (ReadOnly): The FQDN of the master pool.
 * **fqdnSubdomain**: string: This cannot be updated once the Managed Cluster has been created.
-* **guardrailsProfile**: [GuardrailsProfile](#guardrailsprofile): The guardrails profile holds all the guardrails information for a given cluster
 * **httpProxyConfig**: [ManagedClusterHttpProxyConfig](#managedclusterhttpproxyconfig): Configurations for provisioning the cluster with HTTP proxy servers.
 * **identityProfile**: [ManagedClusterPropertiesIdentityProfile](#managedclusterpropertiesidentityprofile): Identities associated with the cluster.
-* **ingressProfile**: [ManagedClusterIngressProfile](#managedclusteringressprofile): Ingress profile for the managed cluster.
-* **kubernetesVersion**: string: When you upgrade a supported AKS cluster, Kubernetes minor versions cannot be skipped.
+* **kubernetesVersion**: string: Both patch version <major.minor.patch> (e.g. 1.20.13) and <major.minor> (e.g. 1.20) are supported.
+When <major.minor> is specified, the latest supported GA patch version is chosen automatically.
+Updating the cluster with the same <major.minor> once it has been created (e.g. 1.14.x -> 1.14) will not trigger an upgrade, even if a newer patch version is available.
+When you upgrade a supported AKS cluster, Kubernetes minor versions cannot be skipped.
 All upgrades must be performed sequentially by major version number.
 For example, upgrades between 1.14.x -> 1.15.x or 1.15.x -> 1.16.x are allowed, however 1.14.x -> 1.16.x is not allowed.
 See [upgrading an AKS cluster](https://docs.microsoft.com/azure/aks/upgrade-cluster) for more details.
 * **linuxProfile**: [ContainerServiceLinuxProfile](#containerservicelinuxprofile): The profile for Linux VMs in the Managed Cluster.
 * **maxAgentPools**: int (ReadOnly): The max number of agent pools for the managed cluster.
 * **networkProfile**: [ContainerServiceNetworkProfile](#containerservicenetworkprofile): The network configuration profile.